 So, just how do YouTubers get paid?
 In How To Make Money On YouTube: 9 Ways Influencers Monetize Their Youtube Channels we described the main ways you can make money from your channel.
 Most of these methods, though, are only viable once your channel is already a success.

 The most common money-earner, by far, is through AdSense earnings.
 It is unlikely that you will be in a position to even think about merchandising, sponsorship, subscriptions, or even successfully building up as an affiliate until you have built up your numbers to the point where you are receiving a decent level of advertising income.
+Use the calculator below to estimate your youtube income from your channel.

 Build up Your Audience First